Bushnell Powerview 2 20×50 Binoculars Review

 The Bushnell Powerview 2 20×50 are good quality binoculars.
 We recommend them if you are looking for a powerful and affordable pair of binoculars.
 You will get good resolution stargazing with it, and you will perceive a high level of detail.

+Some optical defects are visible in the image, in particular chromatic aberrations.
+The luminosity achieved with the BK-7 prisms and the treatment of the lenses.
 However, they offer good contrast.
-Bushnell has managed to optimize the ergonomics of its binoculars (although it takes some practice to achieve focus).
+Bushnell has managed to optimize the ergonomics of its binoculars.
+But it takes some practice to achieve focus.
 With the high magnification, we only regret that no tripod adapter is supplied as standard.

 See Also…